boutroslab/CRISPRAnalyzeR/README.md

 [F. Heigwer\*, T. Zhan\*, M. Breinig, J. Winter, D. Brügemann, S. Leible, M. Boutros, CRISPR library designer (CLD): software for multispecies design of single guide RNA libraries, Genome Biol., 2016, DOI:10.1186/s13059-016-0915-2](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0915-2 "Access manuscript directly")

 #### Download Read Count Data
-You can download pre-made read count files for data analysis from [here](http://crispr-analyzer.dkfz.de/fasta/CRISPRAnalyzeR_Readcount_sample-data.zip)
+You can download pre-made read count files for data analysis from [here](https://github.com/boutroslab/CRISPRAnalyzeR/tree/master/sampledata/readcount).
+These include __four__ read count text files as well as the __sgRNA library file__ in FASTA format.

+You can directly use these files with the default parameters within CRISPRAnalyzeR.

 #### Download FASTQ Sequencing Data
-You can download FASTQ Sequencing files from [here](http://crispr-analyzer.dkfz.de/fasta/CRISPRAnalyzeR_NGSFASTQ_sample-data.zip)
+You can download FASTQ Sequencing files from [here](http://crispr-analyzer.dkfz.de/fasta/CRISPRAnalyzeR_NGSFASTQ_sample-data.zip).
+These include __four__ NGS raw data files in compressed fastq format as well as the __sgRNA library file__ in FASTA format.

+You can directly use these files with the default parameters within CRISPRAnalyzeR.

 ### Toronto Knockout Library Data (90000 sgRNAs)